AndreProenza/StackGrep/README.md

 `StackGrep` is a Haskell program that receives a file as the only parameter on the command line.
 The program should display all the lines in that file and prompt the user which string to filter.
+The program filters the file and shows only the lines that contain the filtered strings.
+`pop` is special string that removes a filter from the filtered string stack.
+The program terminates when introduced a `pop` string, and when there are no filters in the stack.

 ## Example